sprove/sprove.github.io/_documentation/authentication.md

 ---
 title: Authentication
-position_number: 2
+position_number: 4
-parameters:
+subtitle: /auth
+subtitle_type: post
+headers:
+  - name: Client-ID
+    content: client_id you've got from us
-  - name:
+  - name: Secret-Key
-    content:
+    content: secret_key you've gtot from us
 content_markdown: |-
-  You need to be authenticated for all API requests.
-You can generate an API key in your developer dashboard.
+  You need to be authenticated to make API calls.
+Please, reach out to us to get credentials to try APIs.

-  Add the API key to all requests as a GET parameter.
+  You can generate a token using this request.

+  Please, keep in mind that token is valid for a limited time {: .info }

-  Nothing will work unless you include this API key
+  Nothing will work unless you generate an API token {: .error}
-  {: .error}
 left_code_blocks:
   - code_block: